3neef/face_recognition/README.md

-this is face detection and recognition program using opencv in python you will need to install opencv first you ran face_detection.py
+This is a facial detection and recognition program using opencv in python you will need to install opencv first then you ran face_detection.py